 There is no express limit on the amount of an attorney's fee requested under a fee petition, but Social Security ultimately decides the amount of the fee that an attorney receives.
 Sometimes Social Security will deny a fee petition if the fee is unreasonable or doesn't reflect the amount of time spent on the case.

 The SSA will approve a fee only if it's reasonable.
 To determine how much a reasonable fee would be in a particular case, the SSA will look at the following factors:

-Although the SSA's authorization is required for payment of attorney fees, it is not required for the payment of an attorney's out-of-pocket expenses.
+Although the SSA's authorization is required before a lawyer can collect attorney's fees, it's not needed to collect an attorney's out-of-pocket expenses.
 These expenses may include the cost of making copies, postage, travel, and obtaining your medical records or birth certificate.
-Before hiring an attorney, you should discuss with your attorney whether there will be out-of-pocket expenses in addition to the attorney's fee.
+Before hiring an attorney, you should discuss with your attorney whether there will be out-of-pocket expenses in addition to the attorney's fees.

-Note that Social Security does not allow these expenses to include the cost of paralegal or secretarial services, in-house experts, review of fees, or any share of the attorney's overhead or utility costs.
+Social Security doesn't allow these expenses to include the cost of paralegal or secretarial services, in-house experts, review of fees, or any share of the attorney's overhead or utility costs.
+These costs must be paid by the attorney out of the attorney's fee.
 If it appears to the SSA that an attorney is attempting to skip the fee petition process by designating some services as out-of-pocket expenses instead of filing a fee petition, or if the expenses appear unreasonable, then the SSA may require the attorney to provide proof of the actual out-of-pocket expenses.

 Payments under a fee petition can be paid directly by Social Security.
 The SSA has a program set in place for direct payment of attorney fees with past-due disability benefits.
 Under this program, the SSA will withhold part of your past-due benefits for payment of the authorized fee.
 (For an attorney to be paid under this system, you must be entitled to past-due benefits.)